heyjoahna/aws-cloudformation-learnings/README.md

 # AWS CloudFormation Learnings
-Contains notes on the different things I learned and best practices in using CloudFormation
+Contains notes on the different things I learned and best practices in using CloudFormation.
+This is a live document and will be updated every now and then.

 ## RESOURCES
 - **AWS Certificate Manager**